 First off we headed to my local 99c Only Store for ingredients.
 Denise was skeptical but quickly saw the cheap$kate light when we hit the produce section.
-They carried all the fresh vegetable ingredients she needed, including: eggplant (not always stocked, but frequent enough,) red bell pepper, onions, mushrooms and garlic.
-They also carried whole wheat buns and bread for breadcrumbs, eggs, mozzarella, dried parmesan cheese and mayo.
+It carried all the fresh vegetable ingredients she needed, including: eggplant (not always stocked, but frequent enough,) red bell pepper, onions, mushrooms and garlic.
+It also carried whole wheat buns and bread for breadcrumbs, eggs, mozzarella, dried parmesan cheese and mayo.

 I think Denise and Dale are now 99c only Store converts as you will see in the recipe video opening.
 Denise was literally dancing in the aisles because of all the great deals we found.

 Back in the kitchen Denise showed me how easy it is to make her Eggplant Burgers.
-Between the two of us we got the chopping done and got right to sauteing the veggies.
+Between the two of us we got the chopping done and went right to sauteing the veggies.
 When the veggies are cooked soft, you refrigerate the mixture for about an hour to firm it up, then form and saute the eggplant patties.
 We ended up making enough for four, with a couple patties leftover, which my wife cooked up a few days later.

 Did the recipe turn me into a vegetarian?
 Not quite, but they were one of the best veggie burgers I've had.
 Big fat veggie patties seared crunchy on the outside, but still soft on the inside, this burger had it all.
 But don't take my word for it, just watch the end of the video to get other satisfied diner comments.

 (And this is a rain check recipe, as extra eggplant patties can be separated by wax paper and frozen in a Ziploc bag or container for future use.)